shachar2100/AmazonNintedoSwitch/README.md

 # AmazonNintedoSwitch
-A bot that monitories the price of Nintendo switch until price drops then sends you an email
+A bot that monitories the price of Nintendo switch until price drops then notifies you via email